getlantern/trafficlog-flashlight/README.md

 To run the tests, call `make test`.
 The first time the tests are run on a host, a test-installation is performed in the tlproc directory.
 You will need to grant permissions for this.
 Subsequent tests will not need permissions.
 Your system BPF devices will be re-configured, but this should not have any adverse effects.
 Notably, the BPF devices are configured in a manner friendly to any existing Wireshark installations.

+# Git LFS and Go Modules

+Be aware that this project uses [Git LFS](https://git-lfs.github.com/).
+Any projects which pull `trafficlog-flashlight` in as a dependency (via Go modules) will also require Git LFS.
+CI servers running builds for such projects will also require Git LFS or the Go command will report checksum mismatches.
+This is because the contents of `trafficlog-flashlight` will differ if downloaded without Git LFS.